 You can also check out our fact sheet (PDF)!

 Usted también puded echar un vistazo a nuestra hoja de datos del programa de distribución de alimentos de emergencia!

-Below, you’ll find a list of DSS Family Investment Centers.
-Once you receive a voucher from a Family Investment Center, ask for help locating a nearby network partner that can provide you with an emergency food supply.
+Below, you’ll find a list of DSS Voucher Sites.
+Once you receive a voucher from a DSS Voucher Site, ask for help locating a nearby MFB Partner Site that can provide you with a DSS Emergency Food Box.

 DSS Voucher Sites

 A list of DSS Voucher Sites — with their address and phone numbers — can be found on page 2 of the DSS fact sheet (PDF).